- Who We Are

 Integrated co-teaching classes

-Integrated co-teaching classes are taught by two teachers, one who is certified and licensed as a special education teacher and one who is certified and licensed as a general education or content-area teacher.
-ICT classes should always be staffed by two teachers; it is a violation to pull one of the teachers in an ICT class to provide coverage or perform other duties, such as proctoring or scoring exams.
+ICT classes are taught by two teachers, one who is certified and licensed as a special education teacher and one who is certified and licensed as a general education or content-area teacher.
+ICT classes must always be staffed by two teachers; it is a violation to pull one of the teachers in an ICT class to provide coverage or perform other duties, such as proctoring or scoring exams.

 Paraprofessionals provide support to special education students in the classroom.
-However, except for lead teacher assistants in certain circumstances, paraprofessionals should not be assigned to teach a group of students on their own.
-Paraprofessionals may also provide individual support to a student with a disability in specific areas such as health, behavior or instruction if recommended on the IEP.
+However, except for lead teacher assistants in certain circumstances, paraprofessionals cannot be assigned to teach a group of students on their own.
+Paraprofessionals may also provide individual support to a student with a disability in specific areas such as health, behavior or mobility if recommended on the IEP.
 Paraprofessional training needs must be considered and specified in the “supports for school personnel” section of the IEP.

-If a paraprofessional is absent, coverage should be provided.
+If a paraprofessional is absent, coverage must be provided.